frederickbd-cmd/drmm_webhook_notification_templates/README.md

 - The files in this repo are JSON blobs for creating message cards in Microsoft Teams, via a webhook notification.
 - The files are for Datto RMM alerts, with different files containing payloads for alerts being created, and alerts being resolved.

+A note on making message cards:
+- There are many resources available on how to construct JSON blobs to send into Microsoft Teams.
+For testing them on-the-fly, and just getting to grips with this, https://messagecardplayground.azurewebsites.net/ is a good resource.

 Support for Datto RMM variables
 - There are a number of variables supported in these payloads, such as [device_hostname] etc.
 - This can unlock a huge amount of potential, for excample displaying important device specific information, or constructing links to open a device page.